dan9323/victor-mono/dan9323_notes.md

 ## Notes on fonts in crostini.

+### Get and install font

+1. Download the font, e.g. from https://rubjo.github.io/victor-mono/VictorMonoAll.zip.
+2. Copy the OTF files to ~/.fonts
+3. run `fc-cache -fv` ("force and verbose")

+### Update font for terminal

 1. Create fork of https://github.com/rubjo/victor-mono to use the css and fonts without silent interference.
 2. Create github page at https://dan9323.github.io/victor-mono/ to host css.